At St. Edward’s, practically every student receives scholarships or grants they never have to pay back.

 1. The St. Edward's school code is 003621.
 You'll include this in the FAFSA form.

 2. You should fill out the FAFSA in the fall of your senior year.
-The FAFSA opens October 1, and the priority deadline to complete it is January 15 — but St. Edward’s starts mailing financial aid offers in mid-November.
+The FAFSA opens in late December, and the priority deadline to complete it is March 1 — but St. Edward’s starts mailing financial aid offers in mid-November.
 The sooner you file your FAFSA, the better your options will be.

 3. Questions?
 When you’re accepted to St. Edward’s, you’re assigned a financial services counselor who can explain the FAFSA process.
 Your counselor is there to help – all the way until you graduate.